A big thank you to everyone who took the time to reach out yesterday, your generosity is very much appreciated.

-In the last two seasons, 14 of the 16 Elite 8 teams were in the top 50 in the country in both offensive and defensive efficiency.
-Only last years Dayton and Michigan teams were the outsiders.
+In the last two seasons, 19 of the 24 Elite 8 teams were in the top 50 in the country in both offensive and defensive efficiency.
 Here are a list of contenders that people are picking this year, but will not end the year in the top 50 in both categories.
 Don't expect a deep run from:

 Winning Streaks Lead to Winning It All